farookphuket/lav8.project/README.md

-# how can I donwload and setup
+# how can I download and setup

 > please click on the youtube link to see it in detail